deltachat/deltachat-pages/README.md

 ================================================================================

-This repository contains the default website of Delta Chat - feel free to edit any file as you like and send a pull request.
+This repository contains the default website of Delta Chat - feel free to edit any file you like and send a pull request.

 Formatting of blog posts and web pages
 --------------------------------------